mongodb/motor/doc/api-tornado/motor_collection.rst

       .. note:: `partialFilterExpression` requires server version **>= 3.2**

       .. note:: The :attr:`~pymongo.collection.Collection.write_concern` of
-         this collection is automatically applied to this operation when using MongoDB >= 3.4.
+         this collection is automatically applied to this operation.

       :Parameters:
         - `keys`: a single key or a list of (key, direction)